Florida vs Washington: east coast no-tax meets west coast quasi-no-tax

 § II · The Capital Gains Surprise

-Washington's 7 percent capital gains tax is the structural difference
+Washington's capital gains tax is the structural difference

 Washington enacted SB 5096 in 2021, taking effect 1 January 2022.
 The Washington Supreme Court upheld the tax in Quinn v.
 Washington (March 2023) on a 7 to 2 ruling, characterising it as an excise on the privilege of selling capital assets rather than a constitutionally prohibited income tax.
 The mechanism matters because Washington's Constitution prohibits a graduated personal income tax, but the Court held that the capital gains tax is structurally an excise.

-The tax is 7 percent on long-term capital gains exceeding $250,000 per year per individual or per joint return.
+The tax is 7 percent on long-term capital gains above an annual standard deduction ($278,000 for 2025, one combined amount per individual or married couple, indexed for inflation), rising to 9.9 percent on the portion of taxable gains above $1 million for the 2025 tax year onward.
 Real estate gains are entirely excluded.
 Retirement account gains are entirely excluded.
 Stock gains, bond gains, mutual fund gains, ETF gains, and most non-real-estate investment gains are within scope.
-For a tech executive realising $1 million of stock vests in a single year, the Washington state tax is 7 percent of $750,000 ($1M minus $250K threshold) = $52,500.
+For a tech executive realising $1 million of stock gains in a single year, the Washington state tax is about 7 percent of $722,000 ($1M minus the $278K deduction) = roughly $50,500.
 The same gain in Florida is zero state tax.

-Washington also has a state estate tax (RCW 83.100) with an exemption of $2.193 million per individual in 2025 and rates up to 20 percent above $9.193 million.
+Washington also has a state estate tax (RCW 83.100).
+For deaths on or after July 1, 2025 the exemption is $3 million per individual (raised from $2.193 million), with graduated rates reaching 35 percent on the largest estates for deaths through June 30, 2026; a 2026 law returns the top rate to 20 percent thereafter.
 Florida has no state estate tax.
-For a $10 million estate, the Washington state estate tax is approximately $1.0 million; the Florida tax is zero.
+For a $10 million estate, the Washington state estate tax runs into seven figures; the Florida tax is zero.
 The combined effect of the capital gains tax (during life) plus state estate tax (at death) makes Washington materially worse than Florida for any high-net-worth household.

 § III · The Insurance Reversal